Skip to content

 ACADEMIC FOCUS

-The Queensland program will be particularly appropriate for students intending to major or minor in the natural sciences, especially biology and environmental studies.
+The Queensland program will be particularly appropriate for students intending to major or minor in the natural sciences, especially biology and environmental science/studies.

 Eligibility